 Hence we decide to choose randomly.

-is a leaf node that has not been visited - then we can simulate from this node i.e. selecting actions from this node based on the simulation policy to a terminal state as shown on Figure 2.5:
+is a leaf node that has not been visited - then we can simulate from this node, which means selecting actions from this node based on the simulation policy to a terminal state as shown on Figure 2.5:

 The terminal state has a value of 20, we can write that the rollout/simulation from node node is ) = 20 .
 The final step of I1 is backpropagation.
 Every node that has been visited in the iteration is updated.
 Let NR,j be the indexes of the nodes visited during the j − th iteration of the MCTS: